nessessence/Kaldi_ASR_Tutorial/README.md

 ```
 This will print out first 20 lines of the lattice in human-readable(!!) format (Each column indicates: Q-from, Q-to, S-in, S-out, Cost)

-Note: the training in `train.sh` is important. for example, inorder to `train tri1`, you have to train monophone and then alignment first.
+Note: the training sequence in `train.sh` is important. for example, in order to get `tri1`, you have to train monophone and then alignment first.

-you don't have to follow all the training sequence in `train.sh`. it depends on complexity of your data.
+you don't have to complete all sequence of training in `train.sh`. it depends on the complexity of your data.
 eg. for yes-no dataset, maybe just a monophone training is enough.

 ## Step 4 - Decoding and testing